 Planning a Tombstone vacation?
 It's a great idea!!
-Tombstone Arizona is the perfect area for you, right?
-You probably love the American Wild West!
+Tombstone Arizona is perfect for you, right?
+You probably are so fascinated by the old American Wild West!

 Advance Planning for Your Tombstone Vacation